Close Encounters of the Celebrity Kind...

 Stephen is involved in what becomes a high profile affair with Eva Mendes as Crystal Allen, the “spritzer girl” at Saks.
 Bening, who

-Running with Scissors enjoyed the chance to play a comedic role with a cadre of
+was last seen as the depressive mother from hell in Running with Scissors enjoyed the chance to play a comedic role with a cadre of

 veteran actresses that included Debra Messing, Jada Pinkett Smith, Cloris Leachman, and Candice Bergen.
 Bening recently chatted